apache/incubator-pegasus/admin-cli/executor/toolkits/tablemigrator/README.md

 - Table Migrator depends on the [duplication](https://pegasus.apache.org/administration/duplication) feature of the server, so please upgrade to pegasus-server 2.4
 - Since the `duplication ` only supports pegasus-data with v1, only tables with v1 are supported table migration.
-Otherwise, an 'not support' error will be returned
+Otherwise,  `not support` error will be returned
 - There will be a short write reject time (in minutes level) when migrating data.
 Please evaluate whether this restrictive measure is tolerated
 - **After the table migration is completed, the tool supports triggering the client to automatically switch to a new cluster.
-However, this function requires that the client must access the cluster through metaproxy.
+However, this function requires that the client must access the cluster through [metaproxy](https://github.com/pegasus-kv/meta-proxy).
 Of course, this function is optional.
 Users can also manually change the client configuration and restart the client after migration**

 The entire table migration process includes the following steps:
-- Check the data version number of the current table.
+- Check the data version  of the current table.
 Only v1 supports table data migration.
 Otherwise, an error is returned.
 - Create `duplication` task for the target cluster.
 The task will first migrate the chekpoint data, and then start to migrate the incremental data via plog
 - Block waiting until the unsynchronized incremental data drops to a lower level, and then prohibit the write request of the source cluster to fully synchronize all the remaining incremental data
-- Continue to block and wait until the number of synchronization requests decreases to 0, indicating that all incremental data has been synchronized
+- Continue to block and wait until the value of synchronization requests decreases to 0, indicating that all incremental data has been synchronized
 - **If you configure metaproxy, the tool will automatically switch the target cluster of the client to a new cluster.
 Otherwise, it will end directly**